-- A brief justification of the project's purpose, including a summary of the business needs the project will address.
-Tie the purpose to the strategic goals and objectives.
-Why is this project being started, and what need is it fulfilling? - A description of the project and how it will be accomplished.
-What is the intended outcome of the project?
-Provide some background about the history of the project and how it got to this point. - An explanation of the project's goals. - A business case explaining the benefits to the organization. - Acceptance criteria that specify the conditions the product or service must satisfy before the customer will accept the deliverables.
+- A brief justification of the project's purpose, including a summary of the business needs the project will address. - A description of the project and how it will be accomplished. - An explanation of the project's goals. - A business case explaining the benefits to the organization. - Acceptance criteria that specify the conditions the product or service must satisfy before the customer will accept the deliverables.
 This could include the business requirements. - Deliverables, which are "the quantifiable goods or services that will be provided upon the completion of a project.
 Deliverables can be tangible or intangible parts of the development process, and they are often specified functions or characteristics of the project" (Bloomenthal, n.d., para.
-1.).
-These are broad deliverables, not steps, activities or

-- Milestones or significant events that will occur at a certain time.
+1.). - Milestones or significant events that will occur at a certain time.
 They must include an end point (date.)

-A simple example of milestones is a planned party project: 1.
-Invitations June 1, 2024; 2.
-Rent a venue June 15, 2024; 3.
-Hire a band June 18, 2024; 4.
-Hire a caterer June 25, 2024.
-The tasks or "to do" lists come later when it is time to create and Activity List and Gantt Chart.
-Example: Invitations: 1.
-Make a list of invitees to party; 2.
-Purchase invitations; 3.
-Send out invitations with RSVP date; 4.
-Make a list of responses. - An explanation of anything excluded from the project-in other words, an explanation of what is out of scope for the project.
+- An explanation of anything excluded from the project-in other words, an explanation of what is out of scope for the project.
 This list should be "as detailed as is necessary to define the project boundaries to all stakeholders" (Feldsher, 2016, para.
-11).
-Example of the planned party: Excluded in the project: alcoholic beverages, pay for parking on the street, any other mode of transportation to and from party. - Constraints, such as budget and schedule.
-Questions that need answers related to scope (quality, budget, and schedule).
-Can we change the end date?
-If we spend more money than planned, can we access more money?
-If we run out of time can we chose a lesser quality product? - Assumptions, including anything you currently believe to be true about the project.
-It's also helpful to include ideas "about how you will address uncertain information as you conceive, plan, and perform your project" (Portny n.d.). - State the known Risks.
-Simply ask yourself: What could go wrong?
-Example: planning a southern, warm climate vacation in winter in Canada with friends.
-Risks: 1.
-Weather (a storm and cannot get to the airport); 2.
-A friend backs out; 3.
-I did not save enough money; 4.
-The plane is cancelled. - An explanation of any new or unusual technology you plan to use throughout the project.
+11). - Constraints, such as budget and schedule. - Assumptions, including anything you currently believe to be true about the project.
+It's also helpful to include ideas "about how you will address uncertain information as you conceive, plan, and perform your project" (Portny n.d., 2018). - State the known Risks.
+What could go wrong? - An explanation of any new or unusual technology you plan to use throughout the project.
 This is not a typical part of a scope statement, but "it's likely that stakeholders will appreciate the transparency and feel more comfortable with the project moving forward" (Feldsher, 2016, para.
-13). - Identify the Roles of Project Manager, the team and responsibilities of each person.
-Provide a title of the person and a brief overview (3-4 points) about the job responsibility. - Provide the name(s) of the person(s) who has signing Authority.
+13). - Identify the Roles of Project Manager, the team and the responsibilities of each person. - Provide the name(s) of the person(s) who has signing Authority.
 Include the Title.
-This is usually only the name of the person who "signs off" and agrees to the terms of the project ie. President, CEO; not the Project Manager.